Permanent Account Number (PAN) Registration

 - Fill up Form 49A

-- Attach a Proof of Identity (School Leaving Certificate / Degree of Recognized Educational Institution / Credit Card / Water Bill / Property Tax Assessment Order / Voter's Identity card / Matriculation Certificate / Depository Account / Bank Account / Aadhar Card / Ration card / Passport / Driving License) (* Copy of any One)
+- Attach a Proof of Identity (School Leaving Certificate / Degree of Recognized Educational Institution / Credit Card / Water Bill / Property Tax Assessment Order / Voter's Identity card / Matriculation Certificate / Depository Account / Bank Account / Aadhaar Card / Ration card / Passport / Driving License) (* Copy of any One)

-- Attach a Proof of Residence (Utility Bill / Depository Account / Credit Card / Bank Account / Ration card / Employer Certificate / Aadhar Card / Passport / Voter's Identity Card / Property Tax Assessment Order / Driving License / Rent Receipt) (* Copy of any One)
+- Attach a Proof of Residence (Utility Bill / Depository Account / Credit Card / Bank Account / Ration card / Employer Certificate / Aadhaar Card / Passport / Voter's Identity Card / Property Tax Assessment Order / Driving License / Rent Receipt) (* Copy of any One)

 - After Submission, Acknowledged copy will be received which is used for further follow-up with Department